stolostron/rhacm-docs/_pages/new_guide_setup.md

 ---
-permalink: /new_documentation
+permalink: /new_guide
-title: "Planning new documentation"
+title: "Setting up new guides/books"
 ---

 # Setting up a new book or renaming books